Scenic view of RV lifestyle in nature, representing tips for choosing the best state to register your RV for full-time use.

 State Regulations

-• Alaska: $100 motorhome fee, no sales tax, biennial renewals.
+• Alaska: $100 motorhome fee no sales tax biennial renewals.

 Classic and Vintage RV Registration